Breaking News

 by Elon Perry

 The Israeli commandos wrote their farewell letters to be delivered only in the event they were killed on the high-stakes operation.
 Then they boarded their flights to Uganda, for a rescue raid that stunned the world.
-Told by an Israeli commando who took part in the mission.
+Told by a former IDF commando.

 Sunday morning, 27 June 1976.
 An Air France A300 airliner, Flight 139, takes off from Tel Aviv Airport to Paris, with a planned stopover in Athens.
 On board are 240 passengers, including the 12 crew members.
 Among the passengers there are 104 Israeli nationals.
 In Athens, 41 passengers get off the plane, and 55 new passengers come on board for the continuing flight to Paris.
 Among them, there were four unwelcome ones who were equipped with guns and grenades.
 They were two Germans, Wilfried Böse and Brigitte Kuhlmann, and two Palestinians, Jaeil al-Arja, and Abdel Latif, members of the PFLP, the Popular Front for the Liberation of Palestine.